 a.
 The qualifying building is incapable of earning a reasonable return, regardless of whether that return represents the most profitable return possible;

 b.
-The qualifying building cannot be adapted for any other use, whether by the current owner or by a purchaser, which would result in a reasonable return; and qualifying building and preserving it have failed.
+The qualifying building cannot be adapted for any other use, whether by the current owner or by a purchaser, which would result in a reasonable return; and qualifying building and preserving it have failed;

 c.
-Diligent efforts to find a purchaser interested in acquiring the
+Diligent efforts to find a purchaser interested in acquiring the neglected structure.

 3. Findings of economic hardship.
 Based on the information presented at the hearing, and within no more than thirty (30) days following, the CHPB shall make a finding of economic hardship or no economic hardship and shall enter the reasons for such finding into the record.